flojoy-ai/nodes/AI_ML/STABILITYAI/STABILITY_IMAGE_TO_IMAGE/example.md

-An app that uses StabilitAI to generate a new image based on an input image and text.
+This app uses Stability AI Image-to-Image API to generate a new image based on a reference image and a text prompt.